Want a new craft that really brings the wow factor with some super easy circuit work for kids? Check out these adorable Circuit Bugs!

 Wrap the negative leads around one side of the clothespin end (the tight part that clamps shut), then wrap the other side with the positive leads.
 Make sure the stripped portion is on the inside.
 Then simply insert your battery to create life in your circuit bug!

 If it doesn’t work, turn the battery around.
 If it still doesn’t work you will need to disassemble your bug to find the point where your circuit is being interrupted.
-If you have been testing throughout the construction hopefully this is means only going back a step or two.
+Testing throughout the construction helps with trouble shooting.

 They don’t have an on/off switch, so to turn off your bug simply remove the battery.